ehmry/preserves-nim/README.md

 Nim implementation of the [Preserves data language](https://preserves.dev/).

+If you don't know why you need Preserves, see the [Syndicate library](https://git.syndicate-lang.org/ehmry/syndicate-nim).

 ## Library

 To parse or produce Preserves one should write a [schema](https://preserves.dev/preserves-schema.html) and generate a Nim module using the [preserves_schema_nim](./src/preserves/preserves_schema_nim.nim) utility.
 This module will contain Nim types corresponding to schema definitions.
 The `toPreserve` and`fromPreserve` routines will convert Nim types to and from Preserves.
 The `decodePreserves`, `parsePreserves`, `encode`, and `$` routines will convert `Preserve` objects to and from binary and textual encoding.